-9 Landscaping Ideas for a Small Front Yard
+9 Small Front Yard Landscaping Ideas

 photo of a landscape house

-9 Landscaping Ideas for a Small Front Yard
+9 Small Front Yard Landscaping Ideas

 1. Update Your Entryway

-In a recent interview with Architectural Digest about landscaping for small spaces, David Godshall, of the Los Angeles- and San Francisco-based design firm Terremoto, noted, “The sound of water can reduce the psychological proximity of urban street noise.
+In a recent interview with Architectural Digest about landscaping for small spaces, David Godshall of the Los Angeles- and San Francisco-based design firm Terremoto noted, “The sound of water can reduce the psychological proximity of urban street noise.
 A fire pit [can produce] warmth and visual interest and can really activate a garden at night.”

 2. Select the Right Trees